NagyD/SDLPoP/README.md

     * LINK: the SDL version SDLPoP was linked against, i.e. the version of SDL2.dll (or its equivalent on other platforms).
 * Alt+Enter: Toggle full-screen mode.
 * F1..F5: Quicksave: Save the exact state of the game, to slot 1..5.
-* F6..F10: Quickload: Load what the last quicksave saved, from slot 1..5.
+* F1..F5 with Ctrl: Quickload: Load what the last quicksave saved, from slot 1..5.
 * F12: Save a screenshot to the screenshots folder.
 * Backspace: Display the in-game menu.
 (Esc will also display the menu by default, but you can turn that off.)
 * `: Fast forward.
 (It's the key above Tab.
 It might have a different label depending on your keyboard layout.)